csu-wingmate/pre2fuzz/README.md

 ## Step-3.
 Run transforming
 The following commands transform the reverse result to a Pit file.
+Before running the script, you should edit the config.ini as your wish.
 ```bash
 cd $PFBENCH/scripts
 sudo python transform.py